-Edward Wanambwa > Russell-Cooke LLP > London, London > Lawyer Profile
+Edward Wanambwa > Russell-Cooke LLP > London, England > Lawyer Profile

 Russell-Cooke LLP Offices

 2 PUTNEY HILL

 - Go to...

 Partner in the immigration and employment teams; head of the immigration team.
 Business immigration: considerable experience of advising multi-national businesses on UK immigration law, including considerable experience of advising employers on Tier 2 visa applications (including ‘intra-company transfer’ and ‘general’ applications) and on the sponsorship regime generally.
 He also has experience, for instance, of advising educational institutions in connection with Tier 4 of the sponsorship regime and high-net-worth individuals on Tier 1 Investor visa applications.
 Employment: considerable experience of advising (i) businesses on a very wide range of English/UK employment law matters, including having advised on executive appointments and dismissals, a wide range of employment law claims, drafting of employment related documentation and issues arising out of business transfers and reorganisations and offshorings and (ii) employees on the protection and enforcement of their rights in the workplace.